jni/skan/doc/getting_started.rst

 0. Extracting a skeleton from an image
 --------------------------------------

-Skan’s primary purpose is to analyse skeletons.
-(It primarily mimics the `“Analyze Skeleton” Fiji plugin <https://imagej.net/AnalyzeSkeleton>`__.)
+Skan's primary purpose is to analyse skeletons.
+(It primarily mimics the `"Analyze Skeleton" Fiji plugin <https://imagej.net/AnalyzeSkeleton>`__.)
 In this section, we will run some simple preprocessing on our source images to extract a skeleton, provided by Skan and
 `scikit-image <https://scikit-image.org>`__, but this is far from the optimal way of extracting a skeleton from an image.
-Skip to section 1 for Skan’s primary functionality.
+Skip to section 1 for Skan's primary functionality.

 First, we load the images.
 These images were produced by an FEI scanning electron microscope. `ImageIO <https://imageio.github.io>`__ provides a